 8 Ways You’re Probably Showering Wrong

 Dermatologists reveal the most common showering mistakes you might not even know you’re making.
 Here are smart moves for a cleaner and healthier shower.

 You scrub your scalp with your fingernails

 A good scalp scrub can feel refreshing, but you’re actually doing more harm than good if you use your fingernails to wash your hair.
 “Your fingernails can scratch the scalp and even cause flaking,” says Sandy Johnson, MD, of Johnson Dermatology in Fort Smith, Arkansas.
 Instead, to properly wash your hair, use your fingertips to work up a lather.
 It’s also important to avoid aggressively rubbing strands of hair between your hands, which can damage it and cause split ends, she says.

 Your soap doesn’t contain any moisturizer

 “Bar soap without any moisturizing agent, like many antibacterial deodorant soaps, can really dry out your skin,” says Mona Gohara, MD, of Advanced Dermcare in Danbury, Connecticut.
 Look for bars with stearic acid in the ingredient list or “moisturizing” advertised below the name, says Dr. Gohara.
-(Check out these other everyday habits that dry out your skin.)
+Check out the best bar soaps for every skin type.

 Your shower is too hot and too long